Cinema is Over

 just forget it.

-This is the product of liberal nihilists converting our culture into an envy oriented culture, as oppose to a culture which reveres accomplishments, but a culture that wants to tear down great accomplishments in order to appease the underachievers.
-This is the liberal pursuit for an egalitarian society, a society which doesn’t revere greatness and victory since it symbolizes an ordered hierarchy, but a society which wants to level everything down so it can fulfill its egalitarian utopia.
+This is the product of liberal nihilists converting our culture into an envy-oriented theme park, as opposed to what it is meant to be, in a healthy state: a culture which reveres accomplishments.
+We have undergone a culural coup without even realizing it, and live in a captured plutocracy where our culture barons work only to tear down great accomplishments, both historic and potential, in order to appease the underachievers.
+This is the liberal pursuit for an egalitarian society, a society which doesn’t revere greatness or beauty or artifacts of an ordered hierarchy, but a society which wants to level everything back to the broken primordial slime of egalitarian utopia.